-We often spend a lot of time to work on the planning phase – we often also spend a lot of time working on attracting new customers away from the competition, forgetting to focus on existing clients and making sure that we retain existing customers.
+We often spend a lot of time to work on the planning phase – we often also spend a lot of time working on attracting new customers away from the competition.
+However, we often forget to focus on existing clients and make sure that we retain existing customers.
+This is equally important.

-The planning phase should include both the attraction and retention of customers.
+The planning phase should therefore include both the attraction and retention of customers.

 Similarly – we often find that in the sign up phase customers are attracted to sign up with additional value and offers.
 There is a lot of focus on the entree phase of customer service.
 The focus is on impressing new customers.

 However, an entree only lasts that long and eventually your competitors will lure customers their way with their promising entree.

 On the other hand, existing customers are offered the “same old same old”.
 No wonder may businesses lose customers to competitors’ offerings.

 The main meal: Focusing not only on Attracting but Retaining Customers

 In the case of my old internet provider, I was offered unlimited broadband in about year 5 of being a customer.

 However, the speed of the broadband was slower than an ox wagon due to the age of phone lines in the area.
 Thus, unlimited broadband at ox wagon speeds did nothing much to improve their value offering.